BrightDev10-Cloud/curlarna/README.md

 #Project Overview

-This project demonstrates a complete DevOps workflow by developing and deploying a dynamic startup landing page to AWS EC2 using modern infrastructure practices.
+This project is my submission for AltSchool Africa Second Semester Exams.
+It demonstrates a complete DevOps workflow by developing and deploying a dynamic startup landing page to AWS EC2 using modern infrastructure practices.

 - Project Title: Curlarna (AI powered waste management)
 - Owner: Abdulazeez Bright Abu